MarieKosDuc/Exercices-individuels-Ada-Tech-School/README.md

 # Exercices-individuels-Ada-Tech-School

-Quelques exercices réalisés lors de mon cursus chez Ada Tech School : de mes tous premiers codes en JS vanilla sans gestion de HTML CSS à mes débuts en Python avec Tkinter pour l'interface graphique...
-Sans prétention, voilà un aperçu de mes premiers pas en code.
+Some conding exercises realized during my training at Ada Tech School: from my very first JS vanilla script without any HTML or CSS to self-taught Python using Tkinter to create a GUI...
+A glimpse into my first steps in code.